ray-project/ray/doc/source/tune.rst

     :scale: 20%
     :align: center

-Take a look at the `Distributed Experiments <tune-distributed.html>`_ documentation for:
+Take a look at the :ref:`Distributed Experiments <tune-distributed>` documentation for:

  1. Setting up distributed experiments on your local cluster
  2. Using AWS and GCP